Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Self-consistent Born approximation: Formulations

-\Eq{phiomega} is the {\it exact} Green's function of transport through a noninteracting system.
-We then conclude that our improved master equation approach under SCBA is {\it exact} for noninteracting transports.
-Inserting \Eq{phiomega} into the steady-state current formula given above, we can evaluate the current for arbitrary bias voltage.
-Therefore, very importantly, this achievement is beyond the ability of the usual 2nd-order master equation approach, which applies only to large bias limit, even for the case of noninteracting transport.
+Equation (\ref{phiomega}) is the exact Green's function for transport through a noninteracting system.
+We then conclude that the SCBA-ME approach is {\it exact} for noninteracting transports.
+Inserting \Eq{phiomega} into the current formula, we can evaluate the current for arbitrary bias voltage.
+Therefore, quite desirably, this achievement goes beyond the usual second-order master equation approach, which is applicable only in large bias limit even for noninteracting systems.

+We would like to reemphasize that the results of Eqs.\ (\ref{varphiw0})-(\ref{phiomega}) cannot be obtained from the second-order Born approximation.
+The basic reason is that, under the second-order Born approximation, the self-energy terms in Eqs.\ (\ref{tirhow}), (\ref{varphiw0}) and (\ref{phiomega}) are absent.
+Then, the current formula of \Eq{Is-SCBA} is reduced to the {\it integrated} one under {\it large bias}, even in the case of near-resonance small bias voltage.
+This is the difficulty of lacking the ``broadening effect'', resulting in essentially an average (trace) of two electron operators over the state density matrix given by the second-order Born master equation \cite{Li05b}.

-\section{Transport through an Interacting Quantum Dot}
+\section{Transport through an interacting quantum dot}

-In this section, we perform a challenging test for the master equation under SCBA.
-That is, we consider the transport through a strongly interacting quantum dot, modeled by the well-known Anderson impurity Hamiltonian: \be H_S = \sum_{\mu}\left(\epsilon_{\mu} a_{\mu}^{\dg}a_{\mu} +\frac{U}{2}n_{\mu}n_{\bar{\mu}}\right) . \ee The index $\mu$ labels the spin up (``$\uparrow$") and spin down (``$\downarrow$") states, and $\bar{\mu}$ stands for the opposite spin orientation. $\epsilon_{\mu}$ denotes the spin-dependent energy level, which may account for the Zeeman splitting in the presence of magnetic field ($B$), $\epsilon_{\uparrow,\downarrow}=\epsilon_0\pm g\mu_B B$.
-Here $\epsilon_0$ is the degenerate dot level in the absence of magnetic field; $g$ and $\mu_B$ are, respectively, the Lande-$g$ factor and the Bohr's magneton.
+Below we perform a more challenging test on the SCBA-ME, by considering the transport through a strongly interacting quantum dot.
+This system can be modeled by the well-known Anderson impurity Hamiltonian: \be H_S = \sum_{\mu}\left(\epsilon_{\mu} a_{\mu}^{\dg}a_{\mu} +\frac{U}{2}n_{\mu}n_{\bar{\mu}}\right) . \ee Here, the index $\mu$ labels the spin up (``$\uparrow$'') and spin down (``$\downarrow$'') states, and $\bar{\mu}$ corresponds to the opposite spin orientation.
+The spin-dependent energy level, $\epsilon_{\mu}$, may account for the Zeeman splitting in the presence of magnetic field ($B$), $\epsilon_{\uparrow,\downarrow}=\epsilon_0\pm g\mu_B B$.
+In this context, $\epsilon_0$ is the degenerate dot level in the absence of magnetic field, whereas $g$ and $\mu_B$ are the Lande-$g$ factor and the Bohr's magneton, respectively.
 In the interaction part, say, the Hubbard term $Un_{\uparrow}n_{\downarrow}$, $n_{\mu}=a^{\dg}_{\mu}a_{\mu}$ is the number operator and $U$ represents the interacting strength.
+Owing to the existence of this term, we are unable to obtain a closed equation for $\bm\varphi_i$ as \Eq{varphiw0} for the noninteracting system.
+Alternatively, we search for the steady-state solution of the superoperator ${\cal A}^{(\sigma)}_{\mu\rho}$ which is the key quantity for the current \Eq{It-SCBA}.